⛪ Other Names :

 Patrick's walking stick grows into a living tree

 Some Irish legends involve the OilliphΓ©ist, the CaorΓ‘nach, and the CopΓ³g PhΓ‘draig.
-During his evangelising journey back to Ireland from his parent's home at (perhaps) Birdoswald, he is understood to have carried with him an ash wood walking stick or staff.
-He thrust this stick into the ground wherever he was evangelising and at the place now known as Aspatria (ash of Patrick), the message of the dogma took so long to get through to the people there that the stick had taken root by the time he was ready to move on.
+During his evangelizing journey back to Ireland from his parent's home at (perhaps) Birdoswald, he is understood to have carried with him an ash wood walking stick or staff.
+He thrust this stick into the ground wherever he was evangelizing and at the place now known as Aspatria (ash of Patrick), the message of the dogma took so long to get through to the people there that the stick had taken root by the time he was ready to move on.

 Patrick speaks with ancient Irish ancestors